Crawl Space Encapsulation in Portland, OR

 • 2000s and newer SW corridor homes (Lake Oswego, West Linn, Sherwood, Wilsonville).
 Better starting condition but hillside drainage problems.
 Encapsulation here is often paired with sump pumps or perimeter drainage upgrades.

 Energy Trust of Oregon's residential program currently lists crawlspace floor insulation and air sealing as eligible measures when installed by a Trade Ally contractor on a home heated by a participating utility.
 Rebate amounts and rules change year to year, so the contractor you connect with should confirm current eligibility and pull the paperwork during your inspection.
+Note that the rebate applies to the insulation portion of the scope rather than the encapsulation as a whole, which the 2026 rebate guide breaks down.
+If you are still weighing whether the full system is justified, our ROI guide for Oregon homes walks through the math.

 Process